ahghatol/commonStuff/readme.md

-This is repo for your awsome ideas
+This is free repository for your awesome ideas!